-Review and improve protocols: Conduct thorough analysis of the protocols in place to take action when a deviation is discovered.
+Review and improve protocols: Conduct a thorough analysis of the protocols in place to take action when a deviation is discovered.
 Assess if adequate training is available and has been administered.
 Revisit the responsible parties and opportunities to invest in environment or technology improvements or training to address issues and increase positive welfare outcomes.

-Consult with internal supply chain: Share KWI data with supply chain partners (breeders, hatcheries, processors, farmers) to take a more holistic look at leg condition and assess where improvements could be made in the environment, care, nutrition, or genetics of the birds.
+Consult with internal supply chain: Share KWI data with supply chain partners or other collaborators (e.g., breeders, hatcheries, processors, farmers) to take a more holistic look at leg condition and assess where improvements could be made in the environment, care, nutrition, or genetics of the birds.